hazelcast/hazelcast-nodejs-client/README.md

 If the Hazelcast Node.js client cannot find a suitable serializer for an object, it uses `JSON Serialization`.

 This means that, you can run queries over your JavaScript objects if they are serialized as JSON strings.
-However, when the result of your query is ready, results are parsed from JSON strings and returned to you as JavaScript objects.
+However, when the results of your query are ready, they are parsed from JSON strings and returned to you as JavaScript objects.

 For the purposes of your application, you may want to get rid of the parsing and just work with the raw JSON strings using `HazelcastJsonValue` objects.
 Then, you can configure your client to do so as described in the [JSON Serialization](#45-json-serialization) section.